 Growing your hair longer isn’t as easy as simply not cutting it.
 Which might explain why you seem to be struck with terminally shorter hair.

-What follows is based off this video that reveals more than 12 hair care tips long or otherwise, you might want to start to follow now.
-Although there are one or two you probably should ignore if visions of long hairstyles are in your head.
+What follows is based off this video that reveals more than 12 hair care tips, long or otherwise, you might want to start to follow now.
+Although there are one or two you probably should ignore if visions of long hairstyles are dancing in your head.

 #1 Less Heat – Less Hot Tool Styling

-If you use a straightener for your work or school hairstyles, instead of running it the entire length of your long strands, just focus on a much smaller section of hair, like say the top half.
+For example, if you use a straightener for your work or school hairstyles, instead of running it the entire length of your long strands, just focus on a much smaller section of hair, like say the top half.
 That part can be styled, but leave the rest untouched by the heat.
-Gradually over time reduce the amount of hair you are using the tool on.
-Maybe just doing the hair around your part some days.
-You will still get a polished and refined look to your hair.
-But many days you won’t need it at all.
-Like the times you put your hair up in a cute braid for example.
-Or a messy bun.

 #2 Easy Does It Hair Styles

-Bonus Tip: If your weekend hair style is a pony remember to never pull wet hair into a pony tail under any circumstances.
+Bonus Tip: If your weekend hair style is a ponytail remember to never pull wet hair into a pony under any circumstances.
 As you know wet hair is at its most fragile state.
-The hair tie, even those without any metal on them can slice through the middle of the hair shaft leaving you with thinning hair and possibly wondering why.
+The hair tie, even those without any metal on them, can slice through the middle of the hair shaft leaving you with what appears to be thinning hair and possibly wondering why.

-Anyone looking for insights on how to grow long hair should certainly be paying attention here.
+Anyone looking for insights on how to grow hair long should definitely be paying attention here.
 Since anything that is easier on your hair means less splits, less breakage, and more healthy growth.

 REMEMBER: The low maintenance approach discussed in this video frees you to worry less about your hair and what you will need to do to it to get the look you want.
 Embracing your natural texture and color can be very liberating.